 - 1. An employee in the bargaining unit shall be granted a leave of absence of one (1) school day with pay to attend commencement exercises at which they will be awarded a degree.
-Effective September 1, 2019 Graduation day will include a day to attend a military ceremony, fire or police graduation, for a member of the unit. - 2.
+Graduation day will include a day to attend a military ceremony, fire or police graduation, for a member of the unit. - 2.
 An employee in the bargaining unit shall be granted a leave of absence with pay for one (1) day to attend commencement exercises excluding K-6 at which a spouse, child, parent, and grandparent will be awarded a diploma or degree.
-Effective September 1, 2019 Graduation day will include a day to attend a military ceremony, fire or police graduation. - 3.
+Graduation day will include a day to attend a military ceremony, fire or police graduation. - 3.
 If an employee attending summer school, under a program approved by the Superintendent of Schools, finds their assignment commencing prior to the close of school, they shall be released prior to the closing of school without pay. - 4.
-An employee shall be granted their regular salary without loss of pay when required to report for a Selective Service Examination. - 5.
-Members of the bargaining unit shall be granted a leave of absence without pay for two (2) years to serve with the National Teacher Corps or the Commonwealth Teacher Corps in a community other than Lynn. - 6.
-Members of the bargaining unit shall be granted a leave of absence without pay for two (2) years to serve in the Peace Corps. - 7.
+Members of the bargaining unit shall be granted a leave of absence without pay for two (2) years to serve with the National Teacher Corps or the Commonwealth Teacher Corps in a community other than Lynn. - 5.
+Members of the bargaining unit shall be granted a leave of absence without pay for two (2) years to serve in the Peace Corps. - 6.
 An employee who marries shall be granted two (2) weeks leave without compensation.